 - A10.
-The nature, timing and extent of audit procedures with respect to the requirements in paragraphs 9-13 of this ISA (UK and Ireland) will vary depending on the circumstances.
-For example, the following factors may suggest the need for different or more extensive procedures than would otherwise be the case: - The work of the auditor's expert relates to a significant matter that involves subjective and complex judgments.
+The nature, timing and extent of audit procedures with respect to the requirements in paragraphs 9-13 of this ISA (UK) will vary depending on the circumstances.
+For example, the following factors may suggest the need for different or more extensive procedures than would otherwise be the case: - The work of the auditor's expert relates to a significant matter that involves

-7 ISA (UK and Ireland) 220, paragraph A21.
+7 ISA (UK) 220 (Revised June 2016), paragraph A21.